Evolveum/connector-scimrest/docs/rest/steps/90-custom-search-implementation.md

 ## Detailed API Documentation

-### Search `custom` handler
+### Custom Search Configuration

-Custom handler is block inside of `objectClass` `search` handler, which allows us to implement custom search script for the cases, when search requires coordination between multiple HTTP requests or object searches.
-Note that `custom` handler block should be avoided if required data could be obtained by single simple HTTP call.

-`custom` block has following properties:

-* `emptyFilterSupported` - `boolean`
+- `emptyFilterSupported` - Indicates whether the custom search implementation supports empty filters
-   * `true` - custom search implementation handles empty filters, practically meaning it returns all objects of the object class.
+  - `true` - Custom search implementation handles empty filters, practically meaning it returns all objects of the object class
-   * `false` - custom search implementation handles specific filters and contains filtering logic for these filters.
+  - `false` - Custom search implementation handles specific filters and contains filtering logic for these filters
-* `implementation` - code block containing implementation logic in Groovy, which is responsible for implementing the functionality.
+- `implementation` - Contains the custom search logic in Groovy, which is responsible for implementing the functionality

-  * Available properties & methods:
+#### Available Objects and Methods in Custom Search

-    * `requestFilter` - a filter, which should be interpreted by this custom
+- `requestFilter` - The filter that should be interpreted by this custom search
-    * `resultHandler` - result handler which should be used to report final found objects of the object class this search handler is implemented for.
+- `resultHandler` - The result handler that should be used to report found objects of the object class this search handler is implemented for
-    * `objectClass(className)` - returns an `ObjectClassScripting` for specified `className`, which allows us to perform searches for objects of that particular object class.
+- `objectClass(className)` - Returns an `ObjectClassScripting` for specified `className`, which allows you to perform searches for objects of that particular object class
-    * `attributeFilter(protocolName)` - returns a fluent builder for filters for current object class this implementation is tied to.
-The `protocolName` is the name of the attribute as defined in the protocol.
+- `attributeFilter(protocolName)` - Returns a fluent builder for filters for the current object class this implementation is tied to.
+The `protocolName` is the name of the attribute as defined in the protocol

 ### `ObjectClassScripting`